-It doesn’t hurt and some people may not even notice any symptoms, which can range from merely annoying to downright anxiety inducing, says Huang.
+It doesn’t hurt and some people may not even notice any symptoms, which can range from merely annoying to downright anxiety inducing, said Huang.

-The bad news is that about 10 percent of people may experience a retinal tear if the vitreous gel separates from the retina with too much force.
+The bad news is that about 10% of people may experience a retinal tear if the vitreous gel separates from the retina with too much force.
 That tear, which needs to be taken care of ASAP, can generally be fixed right in your doctor’s office with a laser.

-Although rare, some people may develop a full-blown retinal detachment, which is considered a big emergency and requires surgery to avoid loss of sight.
+Although rare, some people may develop a full-blown retinal detachment, which is considered an emergency and requires surgery to avoid loss of sight.
 Retinal tears and detachments don’t hurt either.

 If you are diagnosed with a PVD, your doctor will schedule a follow-up visit to make sure no tears have developed.

-If floaters and flashes get worse, or if you lose your side vision (think of a curtain being pulled down), see a curtain moving across your field of vision or have a decrease in vision, your doctor will tell you not to wait for that follow-up appointment.
+If floaters and flashes get worse, or if you lose your side vision, see a curtain moving across your field of vision or have a decrease in vision, your doctor will tell you not to wait for that follow-up appointment.
 Get in now.
 These are symptoms of tears and detachments.

-The good news is the vast majority of people won’t have much trouble with a PVD, aside from learning how to live with floaters for a while, sometimes several months, maybe even longer.
-The brain will adapt and eventually they will float out of your line of sight.
+The good news is the vast majority of people won’t have much trouble with a PVD, aside from learning how to live with floaters for a while.
+The brain will adapt and eventually, they will float out of your line of sight.